 A clash between two Elements of your choice

-Decide at the beginning in which Revit project you want to create and update your voids.
-If you are the only discipline that is involved in the void creation and managing process, you can either use your own Revit project to place and cut voids directly there (recommended), or you create a temporary Revit project just for the voids and link them into your main Revit project.
-If you work with multiple disciplines, please read the chapter [Set up multi-user project].
+Decide at the beginning in which Revit project you want to create and update your openings.
+You can either use your main Revit project to place openings or create a second Revit project just for the openings and link them into your main Revit project.
+If you work with multiple disciplines, you can also work in a coordination model.

-As already mentioned, you need at least one clash between a Host-Element (e.g., a Wall) and Reference-Element (e.g., a Duct) to create a void.
-If you are the owner of the Reference-Elements and the Host-Elements are in an external IFC- or Revit model, e.g., in the architectural model, link the external model in your project.
-You can also link multiple external models, like architectural and structural models, to create voids based on both models.
-The same applies if you are the owner of the Host-Elements and link an external model with Reference-Elements. (e.g., link the external Architectural model, which includes doors and windows (Reference-Elements) in your Structural Model, to create structural openings.
-If you are Host- and Reference-Elements' owner, you can run conVoid directly in your project to create voids.
+As already mentioned, you need at least one clash between a Host-Element (e.g., a Wall) and Reference-Element (e.g., a Duct, Provision for Void, Door) to create an opening.
+If you are the owner of the Reference-Elements and the Host-Elements are in an external IFC- or Revit model (Architectural or Structural model), link the external model in your project.
+You can also link multiple external models to create openings based on both models.
+The same applies if you are the owner of the Host-Elements and link an external model with Reference-Elements.
+(MEP model or Architectural model) to create MEP openings and Structural openings.
+If you are the owner of the Host- and Reference-Elements, you can run conVoid directly in your project to create openings.

-Suppose multiple disciplines are involved in the voids' creation and coordination process.
-In that case, it´s recommended to create a coordination Revit project, where all participants who approve the voids are working in one file.
+Suppose multiple disciplines are involved in the opening' creation and coordination process.
+In that case, it´s you can create a coordination Revit project, where all participants who approve the openings are working in one model.
 The following workflow is a recommendation, though you can define a different process with the help of conVoid.

-The MEP-Engineer set up his Revit project as described in Chapter [Set up a single-user project].
-Based on an interference check between Architectural-, Structural-, and MEP-Elements, conVoid creates Provision for Voids automatically.
+The MEP-Engineer set up his Revit project as described in Chapter [Work in your model].
+Based on a clash detection between Architectural-, Structural-, and MEP-Elements, conVoid creates Provision for Voids automatically.

 Note: The MEP-Engineer can also use different software and plug-in than Revit and conVoid to create Provision for Voids.
 Using another system does not affect the process.

-After creating the Provision for Voids, the MEP-Engineer hand over the voids to the Architect and Structural-Engineer as an IFC- or Revit-file.
+After creating the Provision for Voids (MEP Openings), the MEP-Engineer hand over the openings to the Architect and Structural Engineer as an IFC- or Revit file.

-The BIM-Coordinator or other participant creates a new Revit Coordination Project and links all models (Architectural, Structural, MEP, Provision for Void, etc.) in this project.
-The project creator has to give all participants who run the approval process access to the newly created Coordination Project.
-One participant has to temporarily convert the Provision for Voids to Revit Elements based on the conVoid Families.
-After that, all participants can approve or reject the Provision for Voids of the MEP-Engineer.
+The BIM-Coordinator or other project participant creates a new Revit Coordination model and links all models (Architectural, Structural, MEP, Provision for Void, etc.) in this project.
+The project creator has to give all participants who run the approval process access to the newly created Coordination model.
+One participant has to adopt the Provision for Voids to conVoid openings.
+After that, all participants can approve or reject the Provision for Voids.

-In the end, the Architect and Structural-Engineers transfer and cut the approved voids in their project with conVoid.
+In the end, the Architect and Structural-Engineers transfer and cut the approved openings in their project with conVoid.

 This workflow will continue until the end of the void creation and approval process.

-You can create voids in your entire model or a specific part. conVoid uses all visible Elements in the active view to run an interference check and to place voids.
+You can create openings in your entire model or a specific part. conVoid uses all visible elements in the active view to create openings.

-If you want to create voids in a specific Floor- or Ceiling Plan, open a 2D View and reduce the visible area by activating the Crop-View if necessary. conVoid will now create voids based on the visible elements in this view.
+If you want to create openings in a Floor- or Ceiling Plan, open a 2D View and reduce the visible area by activating the Crop-View if necessary. conVoid will now create openings based on all visible elements in the active view.

-If you want to create voids in your entire model or just a part of it, open a 3D View and reduce the visible section by activating the Section-Box if necessary. conVoid will now create voids based on the visible elements in this view.
+If you want to create openings in your entire model or just a part of it, open a 3D View and reduce the visible section by activating and adjusting the Section-Box. conVoid will now create openings based on the visible elements in the active view.

 If you run conVoid for the first time, you have to create a profile.
-The profile is necessary for further documentation of the creation and approval process of the voids.
+The profile is necessary for further documentation of the creation and approval process of the openings.